-YELLOW SPRINGS, OH,–The Antioch University Midwest School of Education has changed the date for its Co-teaching: An Instructional Support Model for Cooperating Teachers session from November 13, 2013 to Thursday, Jan.
+YELLOW SPRINGS, OH,–The Antioch University Midwest School of Education will host Co-teaching: An Instructional Support Model for Cooperating Teachers Thursday, Jan.
 23, 2014.
-The workshop is part of the professional workshop series designed to address specific issues facing current and future educators.
+The workshop is the first of its 2014 Professional Workshop Series designed to address specific issues facing current and future educators.

 The purpose of the workshops is to provide relevant and applicable information to educators that can be taken back to their classrooms and applied immediately.